 “Gödel’s theorem is proved using statements that refer to themselves.
 Such statements can lead to paradoxes.
 An example is, this statement is false.
 If the statement is true, it is false.
 And if the statement is false, it is true.”

 Now how can self-referential statements or even paradoxes have anything to do with the world or physical theory?
 Indeed do the realities/theories of quantum mechanics even impact on this question?
 (Note Gödel's own position on QM as enunciated in the introduction.)
 Are there paradoxes in quantum mechanics?
 Are there cases of self-reference?
-Yes, there are highly counter-intuitive things (or happenings) in QM; though are there actual paradoxes?
+Yes, there are highly counter-intuitive things (or happenings) in QM; though are they actual paradoxes?
 I suppose that one thing being in two places at the same time may be seen as being paradoxical.
 (Isn't that only because we insist on seeing subatomic particles, etc. as J.L.
 Austin's “medium-sized dry goods” - indeed as particles?)
 Some theorists, such as David Bohm, thought that QM's paradoxes will be ironed out in time.
 So too did Einstein.

-The ironic thing is that - according to Hawking - Gödel himself tried to iron out paradoxes from his mathematical theories (or systems).
+The ironic thing is that - according to Hawking - Gödel himself tried to iron out the paradoxes from his mathematical theories (or systems).
 Hawking continues:

 “ Gödel went to great lengths to avoid such paradoxes by carefully distinguishing between mathematics, like 2+2 =4, and meta mathematics, or statements about mathematics, such as mathematics is cool, or mathematics is consistent.”

-Proof and the/a Theory of Everything
+Proof and the Theory of Everything

 Wouldn't a/the Theory of Everything be a summing up (as it were) of all physical laws?
 Thus wouldn't it be partly - and evidently - empirical in nature?
 Surely that would mean that mathematics couldn't have the last - or the only – word on this.